 \section{Abstract}

 Feigin-Frenkel duality is the isomorphism between the principal $\W$-algebras of a simple Lie algebra $\mathfrak{g}$ and its Langlands dual Lie algebra ${}^L\g$.
 A generalization of this duality to a larger family of $\W$-algebras called {\it hook-type} was recently conjectured by Gaiotto and Rap\v{c}\'ak and proved by the first two authors.
-It says that the affine cosets of two different hook-type $\W$-algebras are isomorphic.
-A natural question is whether the duality between affine cosets can be enhanced to a duality between the full $\W$-algebras.
+It says that the affine cosets of two different hook-type $\W$-(super)algebras are isomorphic.
+A natural question is whether the duality between the affine cosets can be enhanced to reconstruct one side of the $\W$-algebra from the other.
 There is a convolution operation that maps a hook-type $\W$-algebra $\W$ to a certain relative semi-infinite cohomology of $\W$ tensored with a suitable kernel VOA.
 The first two authors conjectured previously that this cohomology is isomorphic to the Feigin-Frenkel dual hook-type $\W$-algebra.
 Our main result is a proof of this conjecture.